studboii/Saaku-Dengbeda-Layout/_posts/2020-03-23-First Kill.md

 ---
 layout: post
-author: Khan
+author: Jawad Khan
 tags: [short,dark,fiction]
 ---

 <p>As we near the bungalow, my palms get sweaty and the gun in my pocket starts feeling heavy.
 Is it time to take it out?? <br>
 I glance at my partner who I am an apprentice of sorts to.
 He sways his head in a sign clearly meant to say &ldquo;No&#8230; Too Soon&rdquo;.<br>
 I try again to focus on the task at hand and run the plan through in my head, it was simple.
 Break into the house&#8230;.
-Locate the target&#8230;..
-Bam!!! &#8230;..Simple.
+Locate the target&#8230;.. <i>Bam!!!</i> &#8230;..Simple.
 At least that&rsquo;s what I kept telling myself.<br>
 After breaking past the main security systems, we reach the door.
 My partner hacks into the inner security as I cover for him.
 My hands are trembling with fear and a tinge of excitement.<br>
 I keep telling myself, &ldquo;You&rsquo;ve got this&#8230;&#8230;No worries&#8230;.You can do this&#8230;Just calm down&rdquo;<br>
 Just then I begin doubting myself all over again.
 My partner signals me to move in, gun in hand.<br>